 Navigate Coker is a required course.
 All new incoming students have to take the course and get a passing grade on a short quiz.

-All incoming first-year students are required to take Coker College 101 in their first semester.
-CC 101 is a seminar course taught by various faculty, staff and coaches.
+All incoming first-year students are required to take Coker University 101 in their first semester.
+CU 101 is a seminar course taught by various faculty, staff and coaches.
 The course provides students an opportunity to learn more about college life and connects them with individuals and resources across campus.

 Transition Tuesdays is programming that takes place during the first six weeks of school.
 “We have various offices featuring resources that are available––first-year experience, the library, learning support services, counseling, student involvement, and diversity,” says Kendrick.

-First-Year Forums is more programming designed specifically for first-year students.
-Unlike Transition Tuesdays, First-Year Forums continue throughout the academic year and features panels and discussion topics like getting the most out of the AccessCoker iPad, things to do in Hartsville, health and wellness, inclusion, midterms––all topics that are known to impact our first-year students.
+FYE Programs are more programming designed specifically for first-year students.
+Unlike Transition Tuesdays, FYE Programs continue throughout the academic year and features panels and discussion topics like getting the most out of the AccessCoker iPad, things to do in Hartsville, health and wellness, inclusion, midterms––all topics that are known to impact our first-year students.

 For more information about Coker’s First-Year Experience, please visit coker.edu/first-year-experience.